 In January 2010, Douglas Nairne and Alistair Digges decided that they would create a production of Puccini’s La Bohème to be performed in their home towns and at the Edinburgh Festival Fringe.
 After the overwhelming success of their initial performances, they decided to take La Bohème further and toured around Scotland.
 The experience the young cast and audiences shared was very special and following feedback from audience members around the country, expressing their enthusiasm and desire to see more productions, Opera Bohemia was formed.
-Now in its eighth year, Opera Bohemia has added highly successful performances of Donizetti’s Lucia Di Lammermoor, Puccini’s Madame Butterfly and Gianni Schicchi, Tchaikovsky’s Eugene Onegin and Verdi’s La Traviata to its achievements.
+Now in its ninth year, Opera Bohemia has added highly successful performances of Donizetti’s Lucia Di Lammermoor, Puccini’s Madame Butterfly and Gianni Schicchi, Tchaikovsky’s Eugene Onegin, Verdi’s La traviata and Bizet’s The Pearl Fishers to its achievements.

-The company has performed at over forty venues across Scotland with highlights including the first opera at the new Beacon Arts Centre Theatre (Greenock) and an invitation to perform Madame Butterfly in London.
+The company has performed at over forty venues across Scotland with highlights including the first opera at the new Beacon Arts Centre (Greenock) and an invitation to perform Madame Butterfly in London.
 The performance took place in Middle Temple and helped raise over a quarter of a million pounds for the Muir Maxwell Trust.
+Since then, the company has embarked on two successful English tours.
 2013 saw the formation of the Opera Bohemia Ensemble, a chamber orchestra showcasing some of Scotland’s most talented young musicians.
-The orchestra made its first appearance at the company’s opening performances of Eugene Onegin and they continues to perform at many of the larger venues.
-2017 sees the company perform with a professional chamber chorus for the first time.
-They will feature in Lissa Lorenzo’s new production of The Pearl FIshers.
+The orchestra made its first appearance at the company’s opening performances of Eugene Onegin and they continue to perform at many of the larger venues.

-Opera Bohemia exists as a non-profit making organisation, with three main goals.
+Opera Bohemia exists as a registered charity, with three main goals.

 • To produce more operatic performances across Scotland.